TheGlobalMail/detention/README.md

 * You can purge a file via CyberDuck or via the Rackspace interface.
 File purging is not instant.

-## Setting up Fast.ly

-Fastly is only required if you need support for push-state urls.
-If not, skip this step.

-This process is difficult to describe.
-Use the `talkingheads` project as an example.
-The push-state relevant part is in the `Content` section and the `catch all` request configuration.

-The backend url should be the `-assets` domain pointing to the CDN.

-Create a CNAME entry in AWS Route53 for the site pointing to `prod.a.fastly.com`.

 ## Development server and building

 The build system is made on Grunt v0.4+